-To add a Space unit, Ground unit, or Character to battle, or to get the effect of a Mission card, you have to build it.
+To add a Space unit, Ground unit, or Character to a battle, to put a Location into an arena, or to get the effect of a Mission card, you have to build it.
 To build a card, you spend build points on it during your build step.
 Here's how to build a card:

-Choose a unit or Mission card from your hand and put it face down in front of you.
+Choose a unit, Mission card, or Location card from your hand and put it face down in front of you.
 Spend any number of the build points you have left for that turn to put that many build counters on the face-down card.
 You must put at least 1 build counter on the card unless you deploy or complete it immediately.